MyParcelCOM/docs/content/api/resources/shops.md

 +++
 title = "Shops"
-description = "An account needs at least one shop to be able to create shipments." weight = 16
+description = "A user needs at least one shop to be able to create shipments." weight = 16
 +++